Institute of Islamic Understanding Malaysia: History

 The idea for IKIM was first proposed by the then-fourth Prime Minister, Mahathir Mohamad when he expressed his intent to set up a think tank dedicated to and responsible for improving the Islamic understanding amongst Malaysians.

 His idea led to the establishment of IKIM on 18 February 1992 as a company limited by guarantee under the currently-repealed 1965 Companies Act with the aim to provide an accurate understanding of Islam through various programs and activities such as research, seminars, workshops, forums, consultations, training and publications.
 Its goal is to provide a true Islamic understanding while maintain the purity of true Islamic teachings without touching on rhetorical matters or deviating from the right path and improved the Islamic understanding among Muslims and non-Muslims in Malaysia.

 It began operations on 3 July 1992 and officiated by Mahathir at the Tun Hussein Onn Hall, the Putra World Trade Centre (PWTC), Kuala Lumpur.
 The Chief Secretary to the Government of Malaysia, Ahmad Sarji Abdul Hamid become its first Chairman, while the International Islamic University Malaysia (IIUM) professor, Ismail Ibrahim become its first Director-General.
-Upon its establishment, IKIM organised the two-day congress, Towards the 21st Century: Islam and Vision 2020, also held in PWTC.
+Upon its establishment, IKIM organised the two-day congress, Towards the 21st Century: Islam and Vision 2020, also held at the PWTC.